ScottKirvan/Unreal-Visual-Pinball/README.md

 focusing on stubbing in and fleshing out and hooking the remaining pars of the PinMAME API to Unreal.

 Wanna play along?
-Help is welcome - you can contact me on my [discord](https://discord.gg/TSKHvVFYxB:w) channel.
+Help is welcome - you can contact me on my [discord](https://discord.gg/TSKHvVFYxB:w) server.
 I'm cptvideo up there.

 # Unreal Pinmame Connection.
 ## Connect Unreal Engine to Pinmame pinball emulator